tongchunkit/opinlog/README.md

 ### Context APIs
 Context APIs are used to get/update the logger object from the context object.

-`NewFromContext(ctx)`: Returns a new instance of the logger along with the updated context.
-Pass this context throughout the functions to access the same instance of the logger.

 `GetFromContext(ctx)`: Returns the existing logger stored in the context.
 Creates a new instance if an existing logger does not exist.